apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 Follow these steps to deploy and call the API proxy:

+**Final reminder:** You must have [apigeetool](https://www.npmjs.com/package/apigeetool) installed on your machine.
+The deployment script uses this utility to deploy the Edge proxies.

 1. Edit this file with your Apigee account information (org name, etc).
 You only have to do this once.

     `api-platform-samples/tools/setup/setenv.sh`